Plugin Page

 Selecting a File

-1. With the block inserted, click Select File in the block settings panel (on the right).
+1. With the block inserted, click Select DICOM File in the block placeholder.

 2. A media picker dialog opens — select a .dcm file or .zip archive from your media library.